 Scope of the cloud federation is to

-Extended portfolio for EGI federated cloud capabilities, through integration of new unique services based on IVOA standards and customization of generic EGI services (in particular clouds) to A&A requirements.
+Extend portfolio for EGI federated cloud capabilities, through integration of new unique services based on IVOA standards and customization of generic EGI services (in particular clouds) to A&A requirements.

 Provide a new innovative cloud infrastructure built for European astronomers and Astronomical Data Centers.